Matrucci/FlightGearAndroid/README.md

 Download links:
 https://www.flightgear.org/download/

 - The app (.apk) or the project is also required.
-You can clone the repo or download the apk file here: <>
+You can clone the repo or download the apk file here: [.apk file](https://drive.google.com/file/d/1bE9usfPDbVgVrrLeUSwbsul3olTQjjkB/view?usp=sharing)
 If you chose to clone the repo, you'll have to install Android Studio in order to run it properly.
 You can do that here: https://developer.android.com/studio

 ## Project structure